 - When you are ready to bake take a really sharp knife and slash the loaf diagonally three times.If the bread collapses in on itself when you slash it-it means it has overproved but thats ok just go back to step 7 and tip out dough and knock back down and put back in tin to reprove again.

 - Put in oven at 220C electric/200 fan or Roasting Oven in your Aga for 25/35 mins until golden brown and hollow sounding when you tap the bottom.

 - Turn it out onto a wire rack to cool.

-- Apply to gloriously buttery and smiley face.
+- Apply to gloriously Buttery and Grinning Face.